l-dy0503/GA-Mamba/README.md

 # GA-Mamba
-Our related code and pretrained weights will be released promptly upon the acceptance of this paper.
+The code and pretrained weights are currently being curated and will be made available as soon as possible after paper publication.